shawnohare/wemdigo/README.md

 	// Specify the wemdigo Middle-layer configuration.
 This
 	// Configuration does not specify a Message handler function,
 	// so the package's default one is used.
-The Peers field is set
+The client connection
-	// so that the the Middle layer will automatically close one websocket
+  // will automatically close when the server connection closes, due
-	// connection when the other has closed.
-For this example, the Peer
+  // to the Deps setting.
-	// field can be omitted for the same effect. conf := wemdigo.Config{
+	conf := wemdigo.Config{
-		Conns: map[string]*websocket.Conn{
+		ConnConfigs: []wemdigo.ConnConfig{
+			{
-			"client": client,
+				Conn:    client,
-			"server": server,
+				Key:     "client",
+				Targets: []string{"server"},
+				Deps:    []string{"server"},
 			},
-		Peers: map[string][]string{
-			"client": {"server"},
-			"server": {"client"},
+			{
+				Conn:    server,
+				Key:     "server",
+				Targets: []string{"client"},
 			},
-		PingPeriod: 20 * time.Second,
+		},
+		Handler: rm.messageHandler,
 	}
 	m := wemdigo.New(conf)
 	m.Run()